ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-3-1.md

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/heidisql-session-creation.png)

-Click the button that says “New” to create a new session.
+Click the button that says "New" to create a new session.
 You'll see a window like the following appear.

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/creating-new-session-in-heidisql.png)

-Under “Network type” select “MySQL (SSH tunnel) since we are going to use SSH to connect to our MySQL server running in our VM.
-Our “Hostname/IP” should be “127.0.0.1”.
-The user should be “vagrant” and the password should be blank.
+Under "Network type" select "MySQL (SSH tunnel) since we are going to use SSH to connect to our MySQL server running in our VM.
+Our "Hostname/IP" should be "127.0.0.1".
+The user should be "vagrant" and the password should be blank.
 The port should be 3306.

-Now go to the “SSH Tunnel” tab to configure our SSH credentials.
+Now go to the "SSH Tunnel" tab to configure our SSH credentials.
 You should see a screen like the following:

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/config-ssh-for-heidisql.png)

-In the “plink.exe location” we need to give the location of the plink.exe file we downloaded earlier.
+In the "plink.exe location" we need to give the location of the plink.exe file we downloaded earlier.
 Click on the little folder magnifying glass icon to the right of the box.
 Find your plink.exe file and click open.

-For “SSH host + port” put 127.0.0.1 in the first box and 2222 in the second.
-The “Username” and “Password” should both be “vagrant”.
+For "SSH host + port" put 127.0.0.1 in the first box and 2222 in the second.
+The "Username" and "Password" should both be "vagrant".
 Click the open button and select yes for any popups that come up.
 You should now be connected and see a screen like the following.

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/heidisql-open-session-screen.png)

-Click on the “Query” tab in the upper middle part of the screen.
+Click on the "Query" tab in the upper middle part of the screen.
 This will open a window where you can run SQL queries on the database.

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/3/heidisql-query+panel.png)